gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     external_url 'https://gitlab.example.com'
     ```

-1. Edit `/etc/gitlab/gitlab.rb` to reflect its new status as primary node.
+1. Edit `/etc/gitlab/gitlab.rb` to reflect its new status as primary.

     Remove the following line: